Mohamed1756/BetterLife/README.md

   This is a Nutritional-based Fitness application i developed for the my Final Year Project.
 All development was done using the Swift programming langauge (IOS)

-The focal research topic of this report is on the health sector, it aims to find possible solutions on how individuals can lead a healthier and a more productive lifestyle.
-World-wide obesity rates had tripled in the last 45 years with more than 1.9 billion adults overweight today.
-Analysing this problem, no evidential solution has arisen, which validates this project enquiry of aiming to form a potential solution.
-A nutrition-based fitness application intends to be developed to act as solution to negate the rising obesity rates and enable users to achieve their desired health goals.
+The focal research topic of this report is on the health sector, it aims to find possible solutions on how individuals can lead a healthier and a more productive lifestyle.A nutrition-based fitness application was be developed to act as solution to enable users to achieve their desired health goals.

 <img width="236" alt="image" src="https://user-images.githubusercontent.com/56473612/181748093-190cfabc-b534-4107-933f-050f33188a2e.png">